Resources for Grantseekers

 No. At the bottom of the application is a “Save as Draft” button.
 We recommend you save your application often and before logging out.
 You can log in at a later time to continue working on your application.
 We recommend that you cut and paste your application answers after each question into a Word document to save as backup and to assist with spelling and grammar.

 There are limits on the amount of text you can submit.
 You will see a character counter displayed below the entry field.
 This will actively tell you how many characters you have entered and will let you know when you are approaching the limit.
 You will not be able to save a draft of your application if you exceed the character limit.
-You are not required to reach the character limit!
+You are not required, or even encouraged, to reach the character limit!

 Each grant program has unique open/close dates.
 Applications must be submitted by 5:00 p.m. on the close date for the cycle to which you are applying.